codepr/webcrawler-from-scratch/chapter1/README.md

 =====================

-In its simplest form a web crawler is a program that explores the web starting from an URL and tries to build a sitemap following every link it finds, link by link it stores informations like site content and URL domain to a storage layer, making it possible to create, for example, reverse indexes and content signatures in order to provide efficient searching capabilities through APIs.
+In its simplest form a web crawler is a program that explores the web starting from an URL and tries to build a sitemap following every link it finds.
+Link by link it stores informations like site content and URL domain to a storage layer, making it possible to create, for example, reverse indexes and content signatures in order to provide efficient searching capabilities through APIs.